nyu-acsys/template-proofs/README_ecoop21.md

 You can prefix the command with `time` in order to time each check, or append `-v` in order to see more verbose outputs.

 You can verify that our GRASShopper proof scripts have no "holes" in them by checking that they contain no `assume` commands.

+#### LSM DAG Template and Implementation

+The LSM DAG template proof (`templates/multicopy/multicopy_lsm*.v`) makes the following assumptions on its implementation proof (`implementations/multicopy-lsm.spl`):

+* Parameters `node`, `nodeSpatial` and `needsNewNode`:
+  This are predicates that are defined in the implementation by macros of same name.
+* Parameters `findNext`, `inContent`, and `addContents`:
+  These are GRASShopper procedures in the implementation file.
+These procedure are used by search and upsert operations.
+* Parameters `atCapacity`, `chooseNext`, `mergeContents`, `allocNode` and `insertNode` :
+  These are GRASShopper procedures in the implementation file, except for `mergeContents` and `allocNode`.
+These procedure are used by the compact operation.
+We do not anticipate any difficulty in extending the implementation proof to also support `mergeContents` and `allocNode`.
+* Parameters `findNext_spec`, `inContent_spec`, `addContents_spec`:
+  These are the specifications (pre and post-conditions, denoted by requires and ensures keywords) of the procedures used by search and upsert.
+These are checked manually to ensure that they match (modulo the different syntax for each tool).
+* Parameters `atCapacity_spec`, `chooseNext_spec`, `mergeContents_spec`, `allocNode_spec` and `insertNode_spec` :
+  These are the specifications of procedures used by the compact operation, manually checked to ensure that they match.
+* Parameters `node_sep_star`, `node_es_disjoint` and `node_es_empty`:
+  These have GRASShopper lemmas of the same names, with proofs in the implementation file.